Policies & Guidelines

 - Research projects where VCH medical staff or employees participate in the conduct of the research project (Note: In this case, criteria #1 and/or criteria #2 must also apply).

 4.2 (b) Obtaining Approval To Conduct Research At VCH

 Three processes must occur before research is approved and may begin at VCH:

 Submission to a UBC REB.
 For “Affiliated Investigators” (see Researchers from Affiliated Organizations).
-VCH Research will usually accept REB approvals from their institutions, but reserves the right to request a second review by the UBC CREB based on the level of clinical invasiveness of the proposed project.
-When such a second review is deemed necessary, application to the UBC CREB would be made by a VCH Research investigator/VCH staff person collaborating with the “Affiliated Investigator”.
+VCH Research Institute will usually accept REB approvals from their institutions, but reserves the right to request a second review by the UBC CREB based on the level of clinical invasiveness of the proposed project.
+When such a second review is deemed necessary, application to the UBC CREB would be made by a VCH Research Institute investigator/VCH staff person collaborating with the “Affiliated Investigator”.

-Submission to the VCH Research office of the relevant HSDA for approval to conduct research at VCH, (forms and guidelines for the research approval process at each HSDA are located in the forms section.
+Submission to the VCH Research Institute office of the relevant HSDA for approval to conduct research at VCH, (forms and guidelines for the research approval process at each HSDA are located in the forms section.

 Execution of the research project contract/agreement (if applicable).

 Submission for approval to conduct research at VCH, REB approval and project contract/agreement review may be initiated in parallel.
 The project contract/agreement, if applicable, must be signed by the PI, VCH and UBC.
-Final authorization for research to begin will be given by the appropriate HSDA’s VCH Research office when the above three processes are satisfactorily completed.
+Final authorization for research to begin will be given by the appropriate HSDA’s VCH Research Institute office when the above three processes are satisfactorily completed.